joshbegley/nyt-latest/previous.md

-**The Briefing - Arsenal 1 Palace 1 (8-7 on pens): How big was this?
+**The Briefing - Arsenal 1 Crystal Palace 1 (8-7 pens): How big was this?
 Does Jesus help Martinelli?
-Nwaneri deserve a chance?**\
+Nwaneri deserves a chance?**\
 `We break down the talking points from Arsenal's Carabao Cup quarter-final against Crystal Palace at the Emirates.`\
 https://nytimes.com/athletic/6911616/2025/12/23/arsenal-crystal-palace-carabao-cup/